cscareerhub/csch-web/.github/pull_request_template.md

 ### Pull request checklist

-- [ ] Branch and PR are named correctly
+- [ ] PR title is descriptive
 - [ ] Updated relevant documentation
 - [ ] Tested locally on the website
-- [ ] Wrote unit tests for changes

 ### Testing instructions

-Write testing instructions here
+Write testing instructions here, N/A if none